-Flight Hardware TESTING:
+TESTING:

-The MAVLink protocol features were implemented using custom C firmware and the MAVLink header libraries.
-This link is realized over an asynchronous serial connection.
-The first step was detecting the "heartbeat" of the flight controller: this is a MAVLink message sent over the UART every second identifying the device (flight controller) node ID and its current status.
-On start-up, the microcontroller was programmed to continuously check for bytes in the UART receive buffer, and proceeds to 'build' or assemble the packet sent from the flight controller.
+In order to test the MAVLink protocol features a surrogate Atmel ATMega16 microcontroller was prototyped and programmed using custom C firmware and the MAVLink header libraries.
+The first step is detecting the "heartbeat" of the flight controller: this is a MAVLink message sent over the UART every second identifying the device (flight controller) node ID and its current status.
+On start-up, the ATMega was programmed to continuously check for bytes in the UART receive buffer, and proceeds to 'build' or assemble the packet sent from the flight controller.
 Once a full packet is successfully received, the message can be parsed depending on the message ID.
 Upon full receipt of each heartbeat message, we toggled an LED indicator providing visual feedback that the communication link was active.
-This LED and others were used throughout the project as diagnostic indicators.
+This will continue to be used throughout the project as a diagnostic indicator.